West Twyford

-West Twyford (also known as Twyford Abbey) is a small residential area forming a northeastern corner of the London Borough of Ealing directly northeast of Hanger Lane station and north of Park Royal, south of the London Borough of Brent and the River Brent.
+West Twyford (also known as Twyford Abbey) is a small residential area in the northeast of the London Borough of Ealing in West London.
+It is situated northeast of Hanger Lane station, north of Park Royal and south of the River Brent.
 It was historically an extra-parochial area, then civil parish (1866-1926), in Middlesex, England.

 Extent

 Traditionally defined as 281 acres, it is today by common consensus smaller, bounded by the Hanger Lane gyratory to the west, the A406 North Circular and the River Brent to the north, Park Royal to the south and Harlesden to the east.

 The long circular road Lakeside Drive in the south is historically part, a contemporaneous section of Park Royal reinforced by being in that part in the London Borough of Brent.
 The Borough of Ealing has west London postcodes save for the NW postcode of West Twyford shared with its neighbours including North Acton and Park Royal.